Uploading

 - build the JavaScript bundle

-- upload the bundle to Bundle Drop
+- upload it to Bundle Drop

 - attach it to the channel you choose